tanishkandira/phpiggy/README.md

 # phpiggy
- A PHP application for tracking expenses
+ A PHP application for tracking expenses.